Alfresco/docs-alfresco/content-services/latest/tutorial/sso/ldap.md

 A realm and client need to be configured in the Keycloak for the Alfresco products to sit under.
 A single realm is required and the client will be used for all services other than Alfresco Share and Alfresco Office Services (AOS).

-1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.
+1. Sign into the Keycloak Administration Console (Keycloak Admin Console).

 2. Select the default realm, `Alfresco` or create a new realm to use that the Alfresco products will be accessed through.
 Note down the **Name** for later use.
 The realm `Alfresco` will be used in this example.